Everyone has problems. Along the road of life you will run into obstacles that hinder your journey if you don’t learn how to move past them.

 What do we instinctively do when we’re driving down the road and see an obstacle?
 Most of us note the obstacle, be it an old box or road kill, and we slow down.
 But we don’t focus on the obstacle like a target, or it would consume our vision and we would hit it dead center.
 Instead, as soon as we’ve noted the obstacle, our eyes move beyond it and our reflexes dictate a course around it.

 Runners follow the same principle in order to run a good race.
 They know not to focus on obstacles in their path.
 Such distractions cause them to lose their rhythm and eventually the race.

 Our personal problems are the same as any other obstacle blocking our forward motion.
 When a problem consumes our focus, it also becomes an unintentional target.
 In order to move safely around the problem we must note it and focus beyond the problem to the good part of the road—where we are going, what we are becoming, and the good things that God has placed in us and in our lives.

-Please note that we are not ignoring or denying the problem—we are choosing to focus most of our attention beyond the problem.
+Please note that you are not ignoring or denying your problems—you are choosing to focus most of your attention beyond the problems.
 Simply put, “Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things” (Philippians 4:8 NIV).